LOCATE: Self-supervised Object Discovery via Flow-guided Graph-cut and Bootstrapped Self-training: Experiments and Results

 \subsection{Unsupervised Video Object Segmentation}

 Table~\ref{tab:quantitative_comparisons} depicts the comparison between our method and the existing unsupervised VOS approaches.
 Our simple pipeline achieves state-of-the-art results on DAVIS16 and SegTrackv2 benchmarks.
-We also note that our approach is \textit{fully} unsupervised and does not use \textit{any} post-processing.
-Moreover, we do not require additional inputs like optical flow at the time of inference.
+Compared to recent works, we also note that our approach is \textit{fully} unsupervised and does not use \textit{any} post-processing.
+Moreover, we do not require additional inputs like optical flow at the time of inference, thereby reducing the overhead and rendering our network applicable to image datasets as well.
 Despite the restricted conditions we operate in, we surpass all the recent works that utilise supervision in some form, and heavy post-processing techniques.
 Notably, some of the methods also utilise training on synthetic data, while we do not use supervision in \textit{any} form.
 On FBMS59, due to challenging scenes with multiple foreground objects, we do not perform as well, however we are still comparable to state-of-the-art fully-unsupervised methods.
 We show the qualitative results of our method in Fig.~\ref{fig:locate_VOS_qual}.